Fremantle Stuff > hotels > Orient Hotel

-The earliest name of the hotel at 39 High St, on the corner of Henry St, from 1849, was the Commercial.
+The earliest name of the hotel at 39 High St, on the corner of Henry St, from 1849 (1831?), was the Commercial, under the ownership of Patrick Marmion.
 In 1876 it was called the Emerald Isle Hotel, where the publican for a time was Frederick Caesar.
 This is where the Catalpa incident was planned: the 1876 escape of six Fenians (not including John Boyle O'Reilly, who had escaped in 1869) from Fremantle Prison.
-According to Thomas Keneally, the publican at that time was Patrick Maloney, and the pub was known as Maloney's Hotel.
+According to Thomas Keneally, the publican at that time was Patrick Moloney, and the pub was known as Moloney's Hotel.
 From 1888 it was the Club Hotel.
 The earlier building was demolished in 1903 after which the Orient Hotel was built.
 It was renovated in 1995, and again in 2014.

 The Parry family took over the Orient Hotel in April 1923 and owned the freehold for half a century, during which time it was the leading residential hotel in town.
 Guests included Prince Philip of Greece, Hughie Edwards (VC winner), Tom Starcevich (VC winner, farmer in wheatbelt), Commander Anthony Meares (later Admiral) and Sir Frank and Lady Gibson (resident for twenty-one years).
 At first there were no carpets in the hotel and the Parrys made alterations to the dining room and kitchen.
 The Orient was often compared with the Palace and Esplanade Hotels in Perth.
 It was always well run and dignified.
 Collar and ties were worn by patrons, in fact the Parrys had an extra coat and tie available for the businessman who arrived without them.
 It was also known for its beautiful silverware and white damask table cloths.
 In later years entertainment was provided by a singer pianist.
 During World War Two, twenty-four beds were reserved for American submariners while on patrol duty around Java and Darwin.
 Thirty people could be accommodated at one time.
 During the war the dining room became the US forces officers' mess, although this didn't exclude Sir Frank and Lady Gibson (of WA's Foy and Gibson department store) from taking up residence in the hotel for the duration, after turning their home over to the war effort.
 Sir Frank later returned to the hotel, after his wife's death and lived there for twenty-two years.
 The Rotary Club met at the hotel for some time and enjoyed a three course luncheon for one shilling and sixpence.
 Many shipping companies also enjoyed the Orient's lunches.
 Sixty-four could be seated at one time and the most popular dish was steak and kidney pie.